opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 ## AWS Lambda sink

-You can configure the sink using the following configuration options:
+You can configure the sink using the following configuration options.

 Field             | Type    | Required | Description
 ----------------- | ------- | -------- | ----------------------------------------------------------------------------